Why is my bearded dragon tail white?

 • Bites – Bearded dragons may sometimes bite each other, leading to injuries on their tails.

 • Amputation – If an injury is severe enough, it may require amputation of part or all of the tail.
-Once this happens, new growth will usually occur but with some differences like having white color patches where there wasn’t any before.
+Once this happens, new growth will usually occur but with some differences like having white color patches where there weren’t any before.

 Treatment for Injured Tail